lida-github/SurveyData_Variables_html_file/README.md

 # Generating HTML variables file for SurveyData SPSS data files
-R script for producing an HTML file of variables and their values from ah SPSS data file.
+R script for producing an HTML file of variables and their values from an SPSS data file.